 The water-based activities were a great success, with nearly 200 people taking part in either canoeing, angling or the coracle race - the majority of them being aged 25 or under.
 The Welshpool event was well-received by the local community and visitors alike, who had much fun and created some great memories to take away...

-Watch the video below of the launch of the current phase of restoration at Aston Locks on the 3 July 2017.
+Watch the video below of the launch of the restoration at Aston Locks on the 3 July 2017.